Karen Zerby

-Karen Elva Zerby (born July 31, 1946) is the leader of The Family International, originally known as the Children of God.
-She is also called Maria, Mama Maria, Maria David, Maria Fontaine, and Queen Maria.
+Karen Elva Zerby (born July 31, 1946) is the leader of The Family International, a cult founded by her former husband David Berg as the “Children of God”, proven in court to have promoted and enacted sexual abuse of adults and children, including prostitution as a means of proselytizing.
+She is also referred to by her followers as Maria, “Mama” Maria, Maria David, Maria Fontaine, and “Queen” Maria.